zextras/tech-doc/source/suite/mobile.rst

 Specific features available on mobile devices might differ, based on the client in use.

-   **Warning**

-   Not all clients support the synchronization of multiple address books, calendars or task lists via Exchange ActiveSync.
+.. warning:: Not all clients support the synchronization of multiple address books, calendars or task lists via Exchange ActiveSync.

 .. _how_to_sync_a_shared_folder_to_your_mobile_devices: